juanjesusov/codeForces-leetCode/README.md

 # codeForces
-In this repository are the resolutions that I have developed for the Code Forces exercises.
+In this repository are the resolutions that I have developed for the Code Forces and Leet Code exercises.